basecamp/handbook/orgchart.md

 #### CTO

 **David Heinemeier Hansson** is our CTO and runs technology.
 He’s responsible for setting the technical direction of our products.
-He originally created Ruby on Rails, the web framework that we’ve built all our products on top.
+He originally created Ruby on Rails, the web framework that we’ve built all our products on top of.
 David also spends a lot of time sharing what we’ve learned to the world.
 He has been working with Jason since 2001 and became a partner at the company when 37signals, the design company, transitioned to do products instead of working for clients in 2004.

 ### Data